Subscribe to Flock Talk

 The best way to listen to Flock Talk is by subscribing in your podcast app of choice.
 We're listed in Apple Podcasts, Google Podcasts, and Spotify.
 You can also stream or download each episode right here on our website by using the built-in player.
 However, we recommend getting a podcast app and using one of the buttons below to subscribe.

-On today’s episode Cora and Tiffany have a conversation with Gilbert Rogers, Director of Student Financial Wellness.
+Today we have a conversation with Gilbert Rogers, Director of Student Financial Wellness.
 We discuss the crucial ways family members can support their student’s financial literacy, and the programs and resources the UO offers Ducks to better understand and manage their money matters, both while at the UO and for life after college.

 MEET YOUR HOST